JLaferri/Slippi-FM-installer/README.md

 # Project Slippi

 This is a fork of the [Faster Melee build script for Linux](https://github.com/FasterMelee/FasterMelee-installer) specific to building Ishiiruka with Project Slippi support.

-It currently supports building the following versions of the Slippi Ishiiruka fork:
+This script currently supports building the following versions of the Slippi Ishiiruka fork:

 - Slippi Ishiiruka r10: `50f504eb710d1b1e74356e75f8fbef310b811951`
+- Slippi Ishiiruka r11: `465957c8646fce42c590c34b7851e2657874b56e`

 ## Usage
 ```sh
 sh -c "$(curl -Ls https://github.com/project-slippi/Slippi-FM-installer/raw/master/setup)"
 ```

+## Details

+For all builds _starting with r11_, this script produces two folders which each contain separate instances of Dolphin.
+The **netplay instance** (`netplay/` directory) is used for playing and recording matches.
+The **playback instance** (`playback/` directory) is used solely for playing back replays.

+In order to use the [the Slippi Desktop AppImage](https://github.com/project-slippi/slippi-desktop-app/releases) for playing back replays, Linux users will need to set the _"Playback Dolphin Path"_ setting in the app to point at the directory with the **playback instance** of Dolphin created with this script.

 ------------------------------------